-As for SDLT, an additional 3 percentage point LBTT charge applies to purchases of investment properties and second homes for more than £40,000.
-There are, however, some technical differences between the SDLT and LBTT 3% regimes.
+As for SDLT, an additional LBTT charge (the Additional Dwelling Supplement) applies to purchases of investment properties and second homes for more than £40,000.
+There are, however, some technical differences between the SDLT and LBTT regimes.
+With effect from 25 January 2019, the Additional Dwelling Supplement rate increased from 3 percentage points to 4 percentage points.